About the Library

 Congressional Pictorial Directory.
 Online and print.
 Government Documents call number: Y 4.P 93/1: 1P/(YEAR).

 The United States Government Manual.
-Published yearly by the Government Printing Office.
+Published yearly by the Government Publishing Office.
 "Comprehensive information on the agencies of the legislative, judicial, and executive branches.
 It also includes information on quasi-official agencies; international organizations in which the United States participates; and boards, commissions, and committees.
 The Manual begins with reprints of the Declaration of Independence and the U.S. Constitution."

 CQ's Politics in America 2008: The 110th Congress.
 REF JK 1012 .P8 (Year)